Love, Rachel

 “You may encounter many defeats, but you must not be defeated.

-In fact, it may be necessary to encounter the defeats, so you can know who you are,
+it may be necessary to encounter the defeats, so you can know who you are,

-what you can rise from, how you can still come out of it.”
+you can rise from, how you can still come out of it.”

 -Maya Angelou